-It is quite an emotional place to the symbol it has become.
+It is quite an emotional place for the symbol it has become.

 Seeing those arches without the roof is quite impressive.

-This is the view from the entrance of the inside museum looking back towards the entrance:
+This is the view from the museum entrance looking back towards the convent entrance:

-The Church of the Carmo Convent Lisbon are now the home of the Carmo Archeological museum (Museu Arqueológico do Carmo).
+The Chiado Convent is now the home of the Carmo Archeological museum (Museu Arqueológico do Carmo).

 Outside are fountains and structural pieces and stone art.

 Inside you can find tombs with intricate carving work.
-The most famous if the one of King Ferdinand I.
+The most famous is the one of King Ferdinand I.

-Some book are still in display to remind of the huge collection which was lost during the big earthquake.
+Some books are still on display to remind of the huge collection which was lost during the big earthquake.